Argentine F2 Temporada Race

 Notes on the cars:

 - Brabham BT23C (Piers Courage): The prototype BT23C was used at the end of the 1967 season by Jack Brabham and Frank Gardner and then sold to Frank Williams for Picko Troberg to drive, but not start, at Hockenheim in April 1968.
 It was then used briefly in F3 by Harry Stiller but wasn't seen again until October 1968 when Piers Courage took it over for the Albi F2 race, his regular BT23C/07 having been "sold to Tasmania" (Autosport 25 Oct 1968 p14).
 Then to Laurence Brownlie (Kelso, South Island, New Zealand), possibly leased by Williams, and raced in the 1969 Tasman series before returning to Europe for Graham McRae to drive in the 1969 F2 series, entered by Williams again.
-Not seen after July 1969 but reappeared in April 1970 when advertised by Bobby Howlings.
+Last raced in July 1969, then advertised by Alan Grant (Winkfield Row, Berkshire) in August and reappeared in April 1970 when advertised by Bobby Howlings.
 Sold to Rodney Seow in Singapore but never raced.
 Traded together with Seow's Brabham BT9 to Mike Truter by 1980 and sold on to Brian Wilson (Australia) about 1983.
 Wilson imported the cars to Australia, had the BT23C restored and raced it in historic racing for more than 20 years.
-Sold to Chad Parrish (Sydney, Australia) early 2014.
+Sold to Chad Parrish (Sydney, NSW, Australia) early 2014.

 - Brabham BT23C [5-2] (Jochen Rindt): New to Winkelmann Racing for Jochen Rindt to race in F2 in 1968, winning four of his first seven races.
 Driven by Vic Elford at at Monza in June and crashed.
 The car was rebuilt on a new chassis and Rindt won two more races later that year.
 To Ecurie Ecosse and raced by Graham Birrell in F2 in 1969.
 Ecurie Ecosse and Birrell had a BT30 for 1970 but the BT23C was raced in a libre at Ingliston in May when it was crashed.
 Sold in July to Stanley Robinson who fitted the engine, gearbox and suspension to the Unipower GT Group 6 car he raced with John Blanckley.
 The BT23C chassis was repaired some time around 1972 and sold to Joe Applegarth (Houghton-le-Spring, County Durham) who built it up using parts from BT23C/16 and fitted a pushrod Ford engine for Monoposto racing.
 Raced by Applegarth from 1973 until the end of 1977, competing in around 130 events, and then retained after Applegarth retired.
 Sold by him to Joe Willenpart (Scheibbs, Austria) in 2010.